What Is Lennox-Gastaut Syndrome?

-LGS begins in children when they're 3 to 5 years old.
+Lennox-Gastaut (LEN-eks gas-TOE) syndrome begins when kids are 3 to 5 years old.
 It's a lifelong condition that requires a high level of care.

 What Kinds of Seizures Happen in Lennox-Gastaut Syndrome?

-The different seizure types in LGS can cause a variety of symptoms.
+There are different seizure types in Lennox-Gastaut syndrome.
+They can cause a variety of symptoms.

 - muscles suddenly become stiff

 - last about 20 seconds

 - usually involve both sides of the body, but can involve only one side

 - often happen during sleep

 - muscles briefly and unexpectedly go weak or limp (called "drop attacks")

 - can involve the whole body or just certain parts